 Highmark is the only insurer that offers plans in Delaware’s exchange.
-Highmark’s average premiums dropped by 19 percent for 2020, thanks in large part to the state’s new reinsurance program.
-Average premiums are decreasing again in 2021, but only by about 1 percent.
+Highmark’s average premiums dropped by 19% for 2020, thanks in large part to the state’s new reinsurance program.
+Average premiums decreased again in 2021, but only by about 1%.

 Delaware expanded Medicaid under the Affordable Care Act, and residents with low and modest incomes can enroll in Medicaid through the health insurance marketplace if they’re eligible.

 Read our full overview of the Delaware health insurance marketplace.

 When can I enroll in health insurance in Delaware?

 Enrollment rules are different in 2021, due to the ongoing COVID pandemic and the newly enhanced premium subsidies created by the American Rescue Plan.
 Although enrollment outside of the fall enrollment period (November 1 to December 15) normally requires a qualifying event, there is a COVID-related enrollment window that continues through August 15, 2021.